-After Ukrainian President Volodymyr Zelenskyy signed his country’s application for candidate status, the European Parliament adopted a resolution calling “for the EU institutions to work towards granting EU candidate status to Ukraine.”
-In this vein, European Parliament President Roberta Metsola confirmed that “we recognize Ukraine’s European perspective.”
-In addition, a group of eight member states expressed support for EU institutions to “conduct steps to immediately grant [an] candidate country status and open the process of negotiations” as they “strongly believe that Ukraine deserves receiving an immediate perspective.”
+After Ukrainian President Volodymyr Zelenskyy signed his country’s application for candidate status, the European Parliament adopted a resolution calling “for the institutions to work towards granting candidate status to .”
+In this vein, European Parliament President Roberta Metsola confirmed that “we recognize ’s European perspective.”
+In addition, a group of eight member states expressed support for institutions to “conduct steps to immediately grant [an] candidate country status and open the process of negotiations” as they “strongly believe that deserves receiving an immediate perspective.”

 No Direct Path